DHTMLX/docs-suite/docs/grid/configuration.md

 **Related sample**: [Grid.
 Header Filter](https://snippet.dhtmlx.com/4qz8ng3c)

 - **comboFilter** - provides a way to filter data of a column by choosing an option from a presented dropdown list.
-To find an option quickly you can enter text into the edit control.
+To find an option quickly you can enter text into the edit control

 ~~~js
 {